ckim0804/Pez-Analytics/README.markdown

         <script type="text/javascript" src="scripts/pez-analytics-1.0.js"></script>
     </head>

-Pez Analytics also registers the �ga� variable on the DOM.
+Pez Analytics also registers the <strong>ga</strong> variable on the DOM.
 You can use this variable to fire off custom tracking events whenever you see fit:

     <script type="text/javascript">
         $(function() {